 The harvest between August and October of every year is peak season to visit California’s Napa Valley wine country.
-But if you go in the winter (also known as Cabernet Season, because that’s when the region’s famed cabernet sauvignons are released), you will find fewer crowds, better rates at hotels, and much more beyond the wineries to explore.
-And while there’s no word on exactly when Thomas Keller will open La Calenda, his upcoming restaurant in Yountville serving Oaxacan fare, there are several other new culinary experiences that are sure to delight in the meantime.
+But if you go in the winter (also known as cabernet season, because that’s when the region’s famed cabernet sauvignons are released), you will find fewer crowds, better rates at hotels, and much more to explore beyond the wineries.
+Even if you don’t win a spot at the pop-up Hotella Nutella this winter, there are several other experiences that are sure to delight in the meantime.

-If you purchase a Winter in Wineries passport for just $60 this winter, you’ll get free wine tastings at 17 different wineries in Calistoga (valued at over $400).
+Pick up a Winter in Wineries passport If you purchase a Winter in Wineries passport for just $60 this winter, you’ll get free wine tastings at 17 different wineries in Calistoga (valued at more than $400).
 You’ll find everything from well-known spots like the Castello di Amorosa winery (modeled after a 13th-century Tuscan castle) to smaller properties like Tank Garage Winery, which is located in a repurposed 1930s-era gas station.
-Passport carriers are also entitled to discounts at hotels in Calistoga like 15 percent off at the Calistoga Motor Lodge and Spa.
-Through February 3, 2019; $60, visitcalistoga.com
+Passport carriers are also entitled to discounts at hotels in Calistoga.
+December 7, 2019–February 9, 2020; $60.

 See innovative art at the Napa Lighted Art Festival

 For nine days and nights in January, the city of Napa becomes an illuminated wonderland.
 During the free festival, local and international artists transform Napa’s historic and modern buildings into canvases for their original lighted creations, video art, 3-D mapping projections, lighted sculptures, and more.
 Conversations with artists, a community lantern parade, and a 3-D Le Petit Chef dining experience at the CIA at Copia are on the docket, too.
 January 11–19, 2020; various locations.
 Donapa.com/lights